TylerWoolcott/web-component-widget/README.md

 I believe I have done a good job in my presentation, in terms of clear code and commits.
 I have not tidied/rebased my commit messages so you can get a good idea of my progress and thoughts throughout development.

-I am pleased with the responsive frontend which works nicely at different resolutions and on mobile thanks to Bootstrap for the widget embed links modal.
+I am pleased with the responsive and intuitive widget which works nicely at different resolutions and on mobile thanks to Bootstrap for the widget embed links modal.

 ## Would could I have done better?

-I would have liked to have done more TDD.
+I would have liked to have done TDD.
 TDD does take a little longer but I believe it results in a more robust product.
-Ultimately time constraints forced my hand on this one.

 Other than TDD, a polished product would contain way more tests.
-It's missing end-to-end and integration tests.
-I am also aware that no effort has been put into testing security like XSS or DNS attacks.
+For example in relation to potential CORS issues, e.g., if we have someone else loading their website from their server and then loading our component files from our server then we may have CORS problems.

 There are some obvious features missing from the project.
-Pagination would have been a nice feature to have been able to implement along with text showing the total number of results and how far through you are.
-I also think a loading animation would have been good for times when either my or Spotify's server are slow.
+Adding an embeddable iFrame option would have been a nice feature to have been able to implement.
+Polyfills with fallback content for unsupported browsers would have been useful to add to its bundle.
+I also think a loading animation would have been good for times when SI's server might be slow.

 I think it's good to have deployed the app so it can be easily tested on multiple devices.
 However, I would have liked to have had time to create a Dockerfile to push to Docker Hub for ease of testing locally.

-Obviously, I only got to implement 3 of the 6 types of Spotify entity.

 ### Development tools